 However, you will still be limited when paying with credit/debit card in Croatia since not everyone offers this possibility.
 Cash is still preferred way of payment in Croatia.

 There is a way to minimize all these expenses, both ATM fees and unfair exchange rates.
 Transferwise and Revolut offer smart way to pay, withdraw and exchange money when traveling abroad, including Croatia.

 These two are online money transfer services which are completely free.
-You only pay a tiny fee when converting from one currency to another, such as from euro, USD or GBP to kuna.
+You only pay a tiny fee when converting from one currency to another, such as from USD or GBP to Euro.
 You also get real mid-market exchange rate which updates daily.

 Not only that you can save significant amount of money but you can travel so much easier from one country to another with the help of their borderless accounts.
 You just need smartphone and their credit/debit card with a sufficient amount of funds for your trip.

 Although we waited 10 long years after joining EU, Croatia is finally becoming a part of Schengen Area and Eurozone from 01.01.2023.
 Not only will euro be the only and official Croatian currency but traveling to Croatia for residents of Schengen Area will be the same as going from Paris to Marseille for the French.